trailblazer/trailblazer.github.io/gems/representable/3.0/function-api.md

 # Function API

-Both rendering and parsing have a rich API that allows you to hook into certain steps and change behavior.
+Both rendering and parsing have a rich API that allows you to hook into particular steps and change behavior.

 If that still isn't enough, you can create your own [pipeline](pipeline.html).